quiz254/rsp_tcp/README.md

  - Version 0.6.0: Probably last version, extensive testing done.
 Enjoy.
  - Version 0.6.1: -o and -W have changed. -o let you use a higher decimate if wanted. -W gives a smaller bandwidth filter. e.g. if 1.536MHz was default the smaller can be 600KHz.
 Without -W it's the normal width as before.
+ - Version 0.6.2: Decimate on sample rates above 2.048MSPS would produce ghost-signals, made it autoselect digital-wideband, however the CPU load will go sky high!
+Below 2.048 it uses "external" filters.
+Hopefully got it right now :-)

 ## CREDITS